bluxmit/mkdocs-magicspace-website/docs/tutorials/markdown/diagrams.md

-Mermaid allows to use text syntaxis to create diagrams.
+Mermaid allows using text syntaxis to create diagrams.
 Thus Mermaid diagrams can be part of Markdown documentation and have all the benefits of version control or can even be auto-generated using jinja2 templates.

 !!! warning